jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture.md

 - Pliers
   - Analytical is going.
     - >Add assumptions to simplify analytical. <cite> #Mark-F-Horstemeyer
-  - CAD model is difficult to lead into #FEA, because of geometry.
+  - #CAD model is difficult to lead into #FEA, because of geometry.
   - Not sure what material it is.
-    - Before #SEM, optical scale might reveal pores if cast metal.
+    - Before #SEM, #optical-microscope might reveal #pores if cast metal.
-    - Could be carburized surface.
+    - Could be #carburizing surface.
 - Write the report as a journal article.
   - Journal article is for reference.
   - And the [12 steps](engr-743-001-damage-and-fracture/12-steps-to-forensic-materials-engineering.md) are important.